The problem with the word ‘hypnosis’ is that it’s often used to point to both the way in which the process is induced and its results and methods.

 Obviously these results are very positive, and while results may not show up immediately , after a few sessions it has been proven that people stay clean for an average of two years or more.

-One of the first things you should ask yourself , if you have a drug problem, is whether you are willing to admit that you do have a problem and if you would be comfortable to join a centre for rehabilitation.
-Once there you could try many of the different techniques that will be on offer and if you don’t succeed with the others, try group hypnosis.
+One of the first things you should ask yourself , if you have a drug problem, is whether you are willing to admit that you do have a problem and if you would be comfortable to undergo therapy sessions that can be emotionally challenging.
+Also, you need to have outside support, such as, for example, community group support in addition to hypnotherapy.

-If on the other hand you feel you’d rather seek individual treatment you could see a hypnotherapist as well as a counsellor / psychotherapist and tackle the problem with their joined support.
+Individual treatment can be intense but highly effective.
+You could see a hypnotherapist as well as a counsellor / psychotherapist at the same time and tackle the problem with their joined support.
 It is very important when you do this that you are truthful and you collaborate fully with them.
 They are bound by confidentiality and they will be able to help you more if you answer their questions with honesty.

-Whether you decide to go for the group sessions or the individual therapy, one session is not going to enough.
-A few sessions will be necessary (probably more when group hypnosis is concerned), but you will be able to feel the results fairly quickly, within the fist few days or weeks after you have started seeing a hypnotherapist.
+Whether you decide to go for individual therapy, one session is not going to enough.
+A few sessions will be necessary but you will be able to feel the results fairly quickly compared with traditional talking therapy or group therapy, within the fist few weeks after you have started seeing a hypnotherapist.